Bergflix-Remake/.github/profile/README.md

 ?: Is there a developer version? \
 !: Yes, actually.
 The developer version is still lacking many core features, but its going to be updated semi-actively while developements are happening.
 You can find it [here](https://dev.bergflix.de/)

+If you have other questions, join the [discord](https://discord.bergflix.de/) and check out the #faq channel!